linera-io/linera-protocol/examples/social/web-frontend/README.md

 ### Note

-The app is an example of a social app built using linera, and will be improved with future updates.
+The app is an example of a social app, and will be improved with future updates.
 Users can see their post by `ownPost` query in GraphiQL IDE.

 #### Operations avaiable: